The AAMS 35th Anniversary Gala Celebrates a Legacy of Service

-Funds raised from this event will benefit the new AAMS scholarship program, which will provide full tuition for eligible students in Armenia who are pursuing a career as a healthcare provider and enrolled in a professional healthcare school in Armenia.
+Funds raised from this event will benefit the new AAMS scholarship program, which will provide full tuition for eligible students in Armenia pursuing a career as a healthcare provider and enrolled in a professional healthcare school in Armenia.
 These scholarships aim to remove the barriers to attending professional healthcare school in Armenia—namely tuition cost—and nurture a new generation of healthcare providers.
 Students awarded a scholarship will receive full tuition to cover the entire five years of their education.

 “It’s important for us, as medical professionals, to support and teach future generations.
 It was important to my medical education, and I am certain it was important to all of our members,” noted Kevin Galstyan, MD, FACOG, president of the AAMS.
 “This scholarship is just one of many ways we can support these students and help educate them.
 It is our opportunity to pay forward the support and encouragement we received in our training.”